THE DUTY TO SUPPORT ADULT DISABLED CHILDREN

 C. Burden of Proof

 Because the duty to support a child ordinarily terminates when the child reaches the age of majority, it is up to the party asserting that the burden should not terminate to show that the adult child is in such a feeble and dependent condition physically or mentally as to be incapable of supporting himself/herself.
 Moreover, the burden is generally not just a preponderance of the evidence, but is clear and convincing evidence.
 E.g., Free v.
 Free, 581 N.E.2d 996 (Ind.
 Ct.
 App.
 1991); Speight v.
 Speight, 933 S.W.2d 879 (Mo.
 Ct.
 App.
 1996).

 The federal government continues apace its plan to reduce federal benefits to the young, aged, and infirm.
 This year, over 10,000 children were terminated from the SSI program because their disabilities were not deemed serious enough.

 Given this climate, the responsibility of parents to their children will take on greater significance, and litigation in this area is bound to increase.

-Go to: Child Support Category
+Child Support Category